 According to June, she relied most on her mother, father and sisters to help with her young boys, who were 7 and 2 when she started at Concord.
 Her employer was also very supportive, as well.

 “Going to law school is not a one person journey.
 You take your whole family and friends with you.”

 Today, June is a newlywed, who remarried this past Valentine’s Day, and her two boys are now 14 and 10.
 She graduated from Concord Law School with a Juris Doctor degree in 2012 and went on to pass the California State Bar Exam.

-Currently, June is a senior associate with Rynn and Janowsky—the same law firm she started at as a receptionist.
+Currently, June is a partner with Rynn and Janowsky—the same law firm she started at as a receptionist.
 Her practice areas include employment, business, commercial and agricultural law.

 Concord Law School cannot guarantee employment or career advancement.